 How much will it cost?

 If you've made it this far, hopefully understanding a bit of what we've said, then you'll want to know how much it will cost to get started!
-Well, we've put together a couple of equipment packs which include everything you need, and take the confusion out of buying.
-Together with the equipment pack, you'll want a wine kit.
-We sell wine kits and equipment separately, as we believe this gives you better choice, both in terms of the wine you will make, and the quality of equipment you opt for.
+As you may have noticed, we've put together a couple of equipment packs which include everything you need, and take the confusion out of buying.